messDiv/messDiv.github.io/_posts/2018-03-21-Wednesday-Daily-WrapUp.md

 * A couple figures with ecologcial and evolutionary variables coming together as a means for generating hypotheses.
 * Maybe aim for GEB

-**"A lot of these Framework papers are quite lame."** - Not this one though, just those other ones ;)

 ### 2) Invasiveness - Nativeness + Invasiveness
 * Lead - Jairo Patino
 * Compare across different archipelagos the level of species richeness components (native, endemic, exotic) to see how SAR varies.